Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 --- | --- |
 Payment Confirmation | Confirmation email is not sent out to the customer's email address |
 Product Details| When Heart icon in the products image is clicked, 'Product added from Wishlist' message is shown along with the Shopping cart information|
+Python Validation | Line too long violation in /checkout/webhook_handler.py is not fixed. |

 #### Future Enhancements
 Scenario | Issue |